Sparksbox

 The Core Issue: Agentic Systems Hide Their Own Decisions

 Traditional marketing attribution is already broken.
 We can't track a customer from ad click to purchase reliably.
-We lose 30% of conversion data just in the handoff between systems.
+We lose meaningful conversion context in the handoff between systems.
 B2B attribution is basically guesswork.
 Multi-touch models disagree with each other constantly.

 But at least we can see the data points.
 At least the attribution model attempts transparency.
 You can say: "This customer saw a LinkedIn ad, clicked an email, landed on a blog post, filled out a form, and became a lead."